skienzmatishun/rippreport/content/p/alabama-attorney-general/index.md

 ---
-title: "ALABAMA ATTORNEY GENERAL"
+title: ALABAMA ATTORNEY GENERAL
 date: 2024-02-22
-thumbnail: "img/alabama-attorney-general1.jpg"
+thumbnail: img/alabama-attorney-general1.jpg
-gif: "img/alabama-attorney-general1.gif"
+gif: img/alabama-attorney-general1.gif
-summary: "The Ripp Report filed two complaints with the Alabama Attorney General's office.
+summary: The Ripp Report filed two complaints with the Alabama Attorney General's office.
 For misconduct by the Alabama Ethics Commission's director and requests a review of past dismissed complaints.
-And the wrongful conviction of Murray Lawrence in Baldwin County."
+And the wrongful conviction of Murray Lawrence in Baldwin County.
 categories:
 - ethics
 - alabama
 authors:
 - admin
+alttags: "Tom Albritton receives a large check from the Mabel Amos Scholarship Trust, referencing ethics and financial values"
 ---
 Reference: Mabel Amos Trust